eligifty-coder/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 10- change the working directory to the previous one.
 Task 11-Lists file
 Task 12- script to print the  kind of file
+Task 13- Script that creates a symbolic link